 If you’ve had your iPhone for awhile you may have noticed that it doesn’t last on one charge as long as it used to or that it’s slowed down considerably.
 Sound familiar?
 Well, it might be time to change your iPhone battery.
 Apple recently acknowledged that their lithium-ion batteries gradually lose their ability to maintain a full charge over time.
 After 500 charge cycles, the battery capacity can drop to 80% or even lower.
 At that point your iPhone may intentionally slow itself down in order to prevent your aged battery from failing.

-How do I know if my battery needs replacing?
+How to know if your iPhone battery needs to be replaced

-If you’re mostly interested in saving dough (and you can’t use Apple’s $29 replacement option) your best option is to replace the battery yourself.
-Many of the online kits available on Amazon and eBay are priced in the $15-$30 range, and some even come with a handy step-by-step guide.
-Also, there are a litany of helpful online video tutorials you can find by searching for “how to replace your iPhone battery.”
-I would recommend using either or both as a resource if it’s your first time under the hood of your iPhone.
+- Do it yourself (DIY).
+If you’re mostly interested in saving dough, your best option is to replace the battery yourself.
+Many of the kits available on Amazon and eBay are priced in the $15-$30 range, and some even come with a handy step-by-step guide.
+There are a number of helpful online video tutorials you can find by searching for “how to replace your iPhone battery.”
+Do so at your own risk

 Is it worth it to just get a new phone altogether?